brandonthecraig/gigglesProper/README.md

 - controller (web directory)
 - javascript, html, JSON connective tissue to allow me to display stuff
 - static directory under resources for css, js and index (do all the front end at home lovely:)
+- css your table and make it look pretty

 round 2 stuff